-- Stand-by from 16:30 Thursday to 08:00 on Monday. - 20.4 From date of signature, employees who are required to standby during the weekend and to continue to standby for a call to work during the whole week from Monday night to Friday morning shall be paid for this week stand-by, six (6) hours at their regular or acting rate or at the rate of the position for which they are standing by, whichever is the greater.
+- Stand-by from 16:30 Thursday to 08:00 on Monday. - 20.4 Employees who are required to standby during the weekend and to continue to standby for a call to work during the whole week from Monday night to Friday morning shall be paid for this week stand-by, six (6) hours at their regular or acting rate or at the rate of the position for which they are standing by, whichever is the greater.
 Employees required to standby may arrange exchanges of standby periods with fellow workers.
-Similarly, the rotation of required standby periods among employees may take place on a voluntary basis, provided designation of employees by the Corporation will continue in order to meet standby requirements when employees do not volunteer. - 20.5 Employees may be required to standby for periods other than the periods listed in Article 20.3 provided that stand-by periods shall be for a minimum of twelve (12) hours. - 20.6 Employees on stand-by, if they are required to work during the stand-by period, shall be paid for overtime at the applicable rate in addition to stand-by pay. - 20.7 From date of signature, employees assigned to shift work shall be paid a premium of fifty five (55) cents per hour worked on the third shift and a premium of seventy (70) cents per hour worked on the first shift.
-Shift premium will attach to the shift actually worked and will not be applicable to regular day workers working overtime, or to shift workers working overtime into the second day shift (08:00 to 16:00). - 20.8 Shift premiums shall not be added to the wage rates in calculating overtime pay.
+Similarly, the rotation of required standby periods among employees may take place on a voluntary basis, provided designation of employees by the Corporation will continue in order to meet standby requirements when employees do not volunteer. - 20.5 Employees may be required to standby for periods other than the periods listed in Article 20.3 provided that stand-by periods shall be for a minimum of twelve (12) hours. - 20.6 Employees on stand-by, if they are required to work during the stand-by period, shall be paid for overtime at the applicable rate in addition to stand-by pay. - 20.7 From date of ratification, employees assigned to shift work shall be paid a premium of ninety (\$0.90) cents per hour worked on the third shift (16:00 to midnight), and a premium of one dollar and ten cents (\$1.10) per hour worked on the first shift (midnight to 08:00).
+Shift premiums will attach to the shift actually worked and will not be applicable to regular day workers working overtime or to shift workers working overtime into the day shift (08:00 to 16:00).

-20.9 Transportation in the course of regular employment from an assembly point to the site of work and from job to job will be supplied by the Corporation, and the Corporation will pay each employee so transported for the time used in travelling from the assembly point to the work site, and, if required, for the time used in transporting him back to the assembly point.
+- 20.8 Shift premiums shall not be added to the wage rates in calculating overtime pay. - 20.9 Transportation in the course of regular employment from an assembly point to the site of work and from job to job will be supplied by the Corporation, and the Corporation will pay each employee so transported for the time used in travelling from the assembly point to the work site, and, if required, for the time used in transporting him back to the assembly point.
 In the event that an employee is authorized, and agrees to use his or her own automobile for work-related travel on a regular or casual basis in lieu of such transportation, provided the employee maintains the minimum required liability coverage, a kilometrage allowance will be paid on the basis of Corporation policy determined by semi-annual reviews.